- Who We Are

 Turns out that humans (all mammals, actually) come pre-packaged with the fear as a survival tool.
 A rational level keeps you from falling out of windows and getting too close to the literal edge.
 The feeling of butterflies in your stomach, sudden sweating and involuntary swearing, these are built-in alarm bells that keep you safe.
 For thrill-seekers, intentionally triggering these tripwires manifests the best-ever high and they constantly seek out the next elevated adventure – roller coasters, snowboarding and, yes, skydiving.

-The irrational version of the fear, though, can be paralyzing.
-Keeping people (more often women than men) from doing what most would consider no-big-deal.
+The irrational version of the fear, though, can be paralyzing, keeping people (more often women than men) from doing what most would consider no-big-deal.
 This is the version our Michael has carried with him throughout his life.
-Just talking about his fear of heights causes Michael’s brain to tip into fight-or-flight mode, instantly causing him to sweat and feel anxious.
+Just talking about his fear of heights causes Michael’s brain to go into fight-or-flight mode, instantly causing him to sweat and feel anxious.
 Extreme fear of heights can be learned through trauma or, some suggest, it may be hereditary; fortunately, this is not Michael’s story.
 It’s also known to increase with age; fortunately, this is also not Michael’s story.
 At age 37, he feels like his fear is subsiding little by little.

 Having earned a degree in Psychology, Michael understands the potential benefits of immersion therapy and had been (half-) joking for years that he wanted to skydive to put his fear to rest.
 Four of his friends decided his procrastination had gone on long enough and booked a day of skydiving at Wisconsin Skydiving Center for the five of them.
 Though another skydiving dropzone was closer to their hometown, they decided on WSC after being duly impressed by the DZ’s reputation and hundreds (upon hundreds) of positive reviews.